 Also, if you’re a construction company whose profit relies solely on manual labor that requires laborers to report to job sites – the COVID-19 pandemic has forced you to think creatively (and safely) on how your business can serve your customers while also keeping your employees safe.
 We recognized the unique challenges that faced our clients and were on the front line and on-call to help our construction clients navigate the initial impact of the pandemic, understand FFCRA, return to work planning, and beyond.

 Your Construction HR Experts

-Whether you’re a small construction firm just starting out or you’re a business in hyper growth mode, Red Clover has your back.
+Whether you’re a small construction firm just starting out or you’re a business in hyper-growth mode, Red Clover has your back.
 We have extensive experience in supporting the HR function of construction businesses and developing and implementing a comprehensive learning curriculum for their field employees.
-We have unique insight into construction HR because of our years of direct, boots on the ground human resources support in the industry.
-We recognize the unique challenges of businesses who have been traditionally underserved by the HR community and want to see you elevate your construction business into an employer of choice.
+We have unique insight into construction HR because of our years of direct, boots-on-the-ground human resources support in the industry.
+We recognize the unique challenges of businesses that have been traditionally underserved by the HR community and want to see you elevate your construction business into an employer of choice.